 The purpose of the guide is to help you safely upgrade your production MySQL Enterprise Monitor from 2.3 to 3.0 with minimal loss of active monitoring during the upgrade process. if you are performing a complete or first-time installation, see Section 3.2, “Service Manager Installation” instead.

-The MEM 3.0 update installers are meant to upgrade from the recent versions of 2.3 to or 3.0 to the latest 3.0 release.
+The MEM 3.0 update installers upgrade from the recent versions of 2.3 or 3.0 to the latest 3.0 release.
 You can also use an update installer to reconfigure the same version, i.e. run the 3.0.0 update installer on 3.0.0 itself to specify a different port for the UI or change an SSL setting.
 If your existing Monitor setup is older than 2.3, you will either need to first upgrade to 2.3 and then upgrade to 3.0.
-Depending on the size of your existing installation, it may be faster to just perform a full install of 3.0 and configuring it from scratch.
+Depending on the size of your existing installation, it may be faster to perform a full install of 3.0 and configure it from scratch.

 We encourage you to start by installing a "test" of a 3.0 Service Manager and 3.0 Agents side-by-side with your 2.3 environment.

 When comfortable with 3.0, you can then either:

 Phase-out your 2.3 installation, (perhaps retaining it for historical information), and phase-in your "test" 3.0 installation as the primary Monitoring tool.

 After testing the 3.0 installation, uninstall it and migrate your 2.3 MySQL Enterprise Service Manager to 3.0.

 Running a test installation of the 3.0 Service Manager will enable you to learn, configure and test the new system without disturbing your production 2.3 Monitor.